soundasleep/openclerk/INSTALL.md

 development - check out http://code.google.com/p/openclerk/issues/detail?id=3
 for more information.

-*TODO* These instructions need to be updated due to [the new build script](http://redmine.jevon.org/issues/132).

 To install Openclerk:

 1. Install MySQL: (requires MySQL 5.1+ or 5.5+ for Openclerk 0.12+)